Anchored parallel repetition for nonlocal games

+We prove \Cref{thm:main-informal} as a corollary to a more general result that relates the \emph{minimum dimension} of any quantum strategy for $G_\dummy^n$ that succeeds with a sufficiently large probability in $G_\dummy^n$ to the minimum dimension required to succeed in $G_\dummy$ with probability at least $1 - \eps$.
+This more general result is presented as \Cref{thm:anchorpr_quantum}.

-The idea of modifying the game to facilitate its analysis under parallel repetition originates in work of Feige and Kilian~\cite{feige2000two} which predates Raz's parallel repetition theorem.
+The idea of modifying a game to facilitate its analysis under parallel repetition originates in the work of Feige and Kilian~\cite{feige2000two}, which predates Raz's parallel repetition theorem.
 Feige and Kilian introduce a transformation that converts an arbitrary game $G$ to a so-called \emph{miss-match} game $G^{FK}$.
-The transformation is \emph{value-preserving} in the sense that there is a precise affine relationship $\val(G^{FK}) = (2 + \val(G))/3$.
-Furthermore Feige and Kilian are able to show that the value of the $n$-fold repetition of $G^{FK}$ decays \emph{polynomially} in $n$ whenever $\val(G)<1$.
+The transformation is {value-preserving} in the sense that there is a precise affine relationship $\val(G^{FK}) = (2 + \val(G))/3$.
+Furthermore Feige and Kilian show that the value of the $n$-fold repetition of $G^{FK}$ decays {polynomially} in $n$ whenever $\val(G)<1$.
 This enables them to establish a general gap amplification result without having to prove a parallel repetition theorem for arbitrary games.
 This is sufficient for many applications, including to hardness of approximation, for which it is enough that the gap amplification procedure be efficient and value-preserving.

-Theorem~\ref{thm:main-informal} adopts a similar approach to that of Feige and Kilian by providing an arguably even simpler transformation, \emph{anchoring}, which preserves both the classical and entangled value of a game and for which we are able to prove an exponential decay under parallel repetition.
-In contrast, the transformation considered by Feige and Kilian does not in general preserve the entangled value.
-We proceed to describe our transformation and then discuss the role it plays in facilitating the proof of our parallel repetition theorem.
+We adopt a similar approach to that of Feige and Kilian by providing an arguably even simpler transformation which \emph{preserves both the classical and quantum value} of a game and for which we are able to prove an exponential decay under parallel repetition.
+In contrast the transformation considered by Feige and Kilian does not in general preserve the quantum value: there are examples of $G$ such that $\eval(G)=1$ but $\eval(G^{FK})<1$.\footnote{Such an example can be constructed from the Magic Square game $G_{MS}$~\cite{mermin1990simple,aravind2002simple}, which satisfies $\eval(G_{MS})=1$, and using the techniques in~\cite{ito2009oracularization} to show that $\eval(G_{MS}^{FK})<1$; we omit the details.}